 Sequential gather number - Number of current iteration.
 Can also be used for selection of gather in accordance with data sorting

-Seq. gather increment - iteration step.
+Seq. gather increment - sequence gather increment step.
+By default, 1.

 Auto increment - if unchecked, the gather of the current iteration will not change.